 ST GREGORY’S CATHOLIC SCIENCE COLLEGE

-The published admission number (PAN) for the school is 176 children.
-The Governing Body has sole responsibility for admissions to this school and intends to admit 176 children to Year 7 in September 2017.
+The published admission number (PAN) for the school year 2018-19 will be 192 children.
+The Governing Body has sole responsibility for admissions to this school and intends to admit 192 children to Year 7 in September 2018.
 Priority will always be given to Catholic applicants.

 When the number of applicants exceeds the admission number, offers of places are made using the following criteria in order of priority: